JoeyHendricks/STATS-PAL/README.md

 > the response time in seconds on a logarithmic scale, for reference I have also plotted an average line for each panel.

-Above you can find the raw scatter plot of my favorite example data set you might have noticed that the two most stable tests out of this set are RID-3 & RID-4.
-That is why for this experiment we will take RID-3 as our baseline and RID-4 as our benchmark.
+Above you can find the raw scatter plot of my favorite example data set you might have noticed that the two most stable tests out of this set are **RID-2 & RID-3**.
+That is why for this experiment we will take **RID-3 as our baseline and RID-4 as our benchmark**.

 The code needed to execute this experiment is as follows: